Charles Cardoza Poindexter

 Charles Cardoza Poindexter (March 10, 1880 – June 3, 1913) was a professor at Fisk University.
-Poindexter was also known for being the founder of Alpha Phi Alpha Society which became Alpha Phi Alpha Fraternity, Incorporated.
+Poindexter was also known for being the founder of Alpha Phi Alpha Society which became Alpha Phi Alpha fraternity.

 Early life

 Poindexter was born in Pennsboro, West Virginia, on March 10, 1880.
 He attended high school at the West Virginia Colored Institute (present-day West Virginia State University), graduating in 1896, and returned for a vocational degree.
 Poindexter attended Ohio State University from 1899 to 1903 earning a B.Sci in Agriculture.
 In 1903, he wrote "The Development of the Spikelet and Grain of Corn."
 Poindexter was said to be a very superior Negro, very light in color.
 From Ohio State, he attended a graduate program at Cornell University from 1905 to 1907.

 Poindexter married Helen Florence Newton on March 31, 1906, and while at Cornell, Poindexter wrote about the student experiences in the school.
 Poindexter served as secretary to Thomas Forsyth Hunt, who authored How to Choose a Farm: With a Discussion of American Lands, as well as The Cereals of America.
 He would serve as a Virginia delegate to the Association of American Agricultural Colleges and Experiment Stations Convention.